kalenarndt/terraform-repo-template/README.md

 ## Actions

 A sample Github actions workflow is present in this repository.
-This will create a new release when you push a tag to any branch and this allwos for your module to sync with the Terraform registry / private registry.
+This will create a new release when you push a tag to any branch and this allows for your module to sync with the Terraform registry / private registry.

 ## Usage
 - Clone the repo